michaelphillipsx/SF_DAT_15_WORK/phillips_reviews_winters.md

-to work well under the assumption that its listeners share mutual interests (or in the very limited goal of surfacing only the songs that the ENTIRE userbase likes the most), but will be more problematic as the volume and diversity of its users grow.
+to work well under the assumption that its listeners share mutual interests (or in the very limited goal of surfacing only the songs that the ENTIRE userbase likes the most), but will be more problematic as the volume and diversity of its users grows.
 Of course, it will still function to surface "hyped" content, but to succeed as a personal song recommender, it would need to adopt some type of content based filtering (or else become more targeted with its collaborative recommendations).
 This makes your project